Skip to content

 $ xmake

-Xmake also supports Qt for wasm compilation, you only need:
+Xmake also supports Qt for wasm compilation.
+You only need:

 sh